borntofrappe/borntofrappe/README.md

 </main>
 ```

-If there is no path matching the value it is enough to return an object with a `status` and `error` field to have the kit refer to the error page `__error.svelte`.
+If there is no path matching the value return an object with a `status` and `error` field.
+The kit knows to use the informationin the error page `__error.svelte`.

 ```js
 return {